Andy-Borch/Image-Processor/README.md

 ### Assignment 6: Optimization with Valgrind

 - Optimize correlation calculations from Assignment 5 using Valgrind profiler
-  - Reduced number of operations performed
+  - Reduced number of operations performed by reading in file all at once, which reduced the number of calls the standard inpput file stream.
+- **Implemented Methods:**
+  - `GrayscaleImage.loadImageFast(filename)`

 ---